vmware-tanzu/community-engagement/INCLUSIVE_TERMINOLOGY.md

 In our continued efforts to build inclusive communities and software, we recommend the following words be avoided in all projects.

 This list should be considered a living artifact, if you have suggestions on words we should consider adding, pleases open an issue.
-Where possible, we follow the recommendation and processes of the CNCF [Inclusive Naming Initiative](https://inclusivenaming.org/).
+This list is built upon VMware’s own internal inclusive terminology as well as that of the [Inclusive Naming Initiative](https://inclusivenaming.org/).

 | Word                                                                  |                                                              Recommendations                                                              |
 | --------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------: |